-Loyola University Maryland is seeking an experienced Campus Police Sergeant for the Public Safety department.
+Loyola University Maryland is seeking a Campus Police Sergeant for the Public Safety department.
 Duties include, but are not limited to, supervising Campus Police Officers on assigned shift, patrol duties, training, and investigation assignments.

 Essential Functions: - Conducts roll call and inspects officers, their equipment, and their vehicles - Patrols all assigned areas observing, supervising, and instructing Police Officers in the performance of their duties - Checks and reviews police and administrative reports submitted by Police Officers - Assists Police Officers in performing their duties as needed - Conducts employee performance evaluations - Evaluate application of policies and procedures in the field and provides recommendations for modifications as needed - Answers calls and complaints received by radio, telephone, or in person involving emergency, disorder, and crime - Interviews persons with complaints or inquiries, takes statements, and tends to proper disposition of the information or directs them to proper authorities - Issues instructions and assignments at the scene of police related activities

 Required Qualifications: - Associate's or vocational/technical school degree or higher - Completion of Certified Police Academy - 5 years of experience in higher education public safety/law enforcement/military/fire service/EMS/security experience - Conflict resolution theory - Maryland criminal law and case law - Basic crime prevention techniques - Arrest and criminal process procedures

 Successful candidates for any staff, faculty, or administrative position at Loyola University Maryland will be subject to a pre-employment background check.
 Loyola University Maryland requires that all faculty, staff, and administrators receive COVID-19 vaccination unless exempted for medical or religious reasons in accordance with University policy.